cloudflare/cloudflare-docs/content/network/onion-routing.md

 # Onion Routing and Tor support

-Improve the Tor user experience by enabling Onion Routing, which enables Cloudflare to serve your website’s content directly through the Tor network and without requiring exit nodes.
+Improve the Tor user experience by enabling Onion Routing, which enables Cloudflare to serve your website's content directly through the Tor network and without requiring exit nodes.

 ## Availability